 receives all the necessary accommodations and training to ensure long-term employment success.

-VR1845B, Bundled Job Placement Services Plan—Part B and Status Report or service authorization will indicate whether the visits can be done in person and/or remotely at or away from the customer's job site.
+VR1845B, Bundled Job Placement Services Plan—Part B and Status Report or service authorization will indicate whether the visits can be done i in person at or away from job site, Remotely, or combination, in person and remotely.

-TWC-VR does not allow use of non-video telecommunication or text messages to customers to be used to conduct site visits.
+TWC-VR does not allow use of non-video telecommunication (phone) or text messages to customers to be used to conduct site visits.

 For more information, refer to VR-SFP 3.6.4.1 Remote Service Delivery for requirements and 3.6.4.2 Evaluation of Service Delivery.